Payments in advance and deposits

 When do you charge VAT on deposits and pre-payments?

 You may receive a deposit or pre-payment before you have completed supplying your goods or services.
-In such cases, a supply is deemed to have taken place at the time of receiving the payment to the value of the payment.
+In such cases, a supply is deemed to have taken place at the time of receiving the payment.
 Value-Added Tax (VAT) is chargeable on the pre-payment and you must pay the VAT to Revenue in your VAT return.

-Where a deposit is retained by you following cancellation of the whole transaction by the customer, you may reduce your VAT liability for the period in which the deposit is forfeited.
+If you retain a deposit, following cancellation of the whole transaction by the customer before 1 January 2022, you may reduce your VAT liability for the period in which the deposit is forfeited.
 The allowable reduction is an amount equal to the amount accounted for on the deposit.
+It must only be available for deposits received and cancelled before 1 January 2022.

 There are a number of conditions for this to apply: